18F/18f.gsa.gov/content/pages/projects/products/cloud-gov.md

 subtitle: Reducing the compliance and labor burden of moving to the cloud
 permalink: /our-work/cloud-gov/
 excerpt: A government-customized hosting platform that takes care of technical infrastructure and security compliance requirements.
-image: /assets/img/projects/cg.png
+image: assets/img/projects/cg.png
-image_accessibility: "The cloud.gov logo of a white star over a black and blue hexagon"
+image_alt: "The cloud.gov logo of a white star over a black and blue hexagon"
 image_icon: folderwithclock.svg
 project_weight: 3
 tag: cloud.gov